uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

     href: '#step-1-install-uswds-compile'
   - text: 'Step 2: Create a gulpfile'
     href: '#step-2-create-a-gulpfile'
+  - text: 'Step 3: Import the uswds-compile package'
+    href: '#step-3-import-the-uswds-compile-package'
-  - text: 'Step 3: Set USWDS version'
+  - text: 'Step 4: Set USWDS version'
-    href: '#step-3-set-uswds-version'
+    href: '#step-4-set-uswds-version'
-  - text: 'Step 4: Customize path settings'
+  - text: 'Step 5: Customize path settings'
-    href: '#step-4-customize-path-settings'
+    href: '#step-5-customize-path-settings'
-  - text: 'Step 5: Export compile functions'
+  - text: 'Step 6: Export compile functions'
-    href: '#step-5-export-compile-functions'
+    href: '#step-6-export-compile-functions'
-  - text: 'Step 6: Initialize your project'
+  - text: 'Step 7: Initialize your project'
-    href: '#step-6-initialize-your-project'
+    href: '#step-7-initialize-your-project'
-  - text: 'Step 7: Verify successful installation'
+  - text: 'Step 8: Verify successful installation'
-    href: '#step-7-verify-successful-installation'
+    href: '#step-8-verify-successful-installation'
 ---

 U.S. Web Design System source code is written in Sass, a powerful stylesheet language that builds automation, functions, and logic into CSS.
 Browsers can’t read native Sass files, so these files need to be compiled into CSS — usually a single CSS file — before we can use them.
 Basically, when you develop with the Design System, you do all your stylesheet work in Sass then use a compiler to convert that Sass into CSS.

 ## Introducing uswds-compile

-We’ve developed `uswds-compile`, a tool [hosted on GitHub](https://github.com/uswds/uswds-compile), to help teams compile USWDS Sass.
+We’ve developed `uswds-compile`, a tool [hosted on GitHub](https://github.com/uswds/uswds-compile), to help teams compile USWDS Sass files.
 This tool provides simple Gulp 4 functions that copy USWDS static assets into your project and transform USWDS Sass into browser-readable CSS.
 Additionally, `uswds-compile` applies Autoprefixer to all compiled code to make sure your CSS is browser-compatible.

-We recommend using `uswds-compile` as a quick way to get up and running with USWDS Sass compilation.
+We recommend using `uswds-compile` as a quick way to get up and running with Sass compilation for USWDS .

 {: .site-note }
 Note: One of the benefits of using `uswds-compile` is that it will set up a Sass entry point for you.
-If you plan on using this tool, you can safely skip the next section about Sass entry points and jump straight to the [step-by-step instructions](#step-1-install-uswds-compile) that explain how to install and use `uswds-compile`.
+If you plan on using `uswds-compile`, you can safely skip the [About Sass entry points](#about-sass-entry-points) and jump straight to the [step-by-step instructions](#step-1-install-uswds-compile) that explain how to install and use `uswds-compile`.

 If you prefer to set up Sass compilation yourself, the next thing you'll need to do is set up (or edit) your Sass entry point.